 Per the Hockey Hall of Fame, eligible players “must have not played in a professional or international hockey game during any of the three (3) playing seasons prior to his or her election.”
 A maximum of four male and two female inductees can be elected in the player category a year.

 Alex Mogilny – He was the first Soviet player to defect west and when he arrived he quickly made his mark.
 His 76-goal season in 1992-93 tied him for the NHL’s goal scoring lead with Teemu Selanne.
 He would finish with a 127 points that season.
-A year later he was named the first European captain in NHL history by the Buffalo Sabres.
+A year later the Buffalo Sabres named him the first European captain in league history.
 When it was all said and done, the six-time All-Star scored 473 goals and recorded 1,032 points.
-He’s a member of the IIHF’s Triple Gold Club, which means you’re a winner of the Stanley Cup, Olympics and World Championship.
+He’s a member of the IIHF’s Triple Gold Club after winning the Stanley Cup, Olympics and World Championship.

 Jeremy Roenick – 513 goals, 1,216 points, nine-time All-Star, silver medals at Canada Cup and Olympic Games.
 JR’s elite level status only lasted for a few seasons in the early 1990s.
 After three-straight 100-point and 45-plus goal seasons, his production settled into the “very good” range in the mid-90s.
-He certainly has the “fame” part down with the personality he’s shown during and after his NHL career, as well as his influential role in the 1996 movie “Swingers.”
+He certainly has the “fame” part down with the personality he’s shown during and after his NHL career as an analyst for the NHL on NBC, as well as his influential role in the 1996 movie “Swingers.”
+Roenick, however, did not win any individual hardware, so even in classes where there appears to be an opening, the door might remain closed for him.

 Doug Wilson – 237 goals, 827 points, 1982 Norris Trophy winner, eight-time All-Star, Canada Cup gold.
 You don’t hear the San Jose Sharks general manager’s name much when these discussions come up.
 He played during an era dominated by Paul Coffey and Ray Bourque, but examine his career and it was a pretty solid one.
-Top 20 in points by a deenseman, top 10 in points per game.
-Like Dave Andreychuk in 2017, there are always some surprise inclusions every few years.
-And here’s a good note from Sean McIndoe of The Athletic: “Here’s the complete list of players who both won a Norris Trophy (peak) and finished in the top 25 all-time in defenseman scoring (longevity), but haven’t been inducted into the Hockey Hall of Fame: Doug Wilson, and that’s it.”
+He finished his career top 20 in points by a defenseman and top 10 in points per game.
+This is a good note from Sean McIndoe of The Athletic that bolsters his case: “Here’s the complete list of players who both won a Norris Trophy (peak) and finished in the top 25 all-time in defenseman scoring (longevity), but haven’t been inducted into the Hockey Hall of Fame: Doug Wilson, and that’s it.”

 Tom Barrasso – 369 wins, 38 shutouts, 1984 Calder Trophy, 1984 Vezina Trophy, 1985 Jennings Trophy, 1991 and 1992 Stanley Cup titles, 2002 Olympic silver medal.